-- 1. An estimate of the existing supply of moderate-income housing located within the municipality; - 2.
-An estimate of the need for moderate income housing in the municipality for the next five years as revised annually; - 3.
-A survey of total residential zoning; - 4.
-An evaluation of how existing zoning densities affect opportunities for moderate income housing; and - 5.
-A description of the municipality's program to encourage an adequate supply of moderate-income housing.
+An estimate of the existing supply of moderate-income housing located within the municipality;

+2. An estimate of the need for moderate income housing in the municipality for the next five years as revised annually;

+3. A survey of total residential zoning;

+4. An evaluation of how existing zoning densities affect opportunities for moderate income housing; and moderate-income housing.
 Affordable Housing Goals and Recommendations to ensure that existing and future residents of River Heights have a reasonable opportunity to obtain affordable housing.